-If you have a large number of PBMC samples to process or lack internal resources to process, you may want to consider outsourcing your cell isolation and enrichment requirements to a central laboratory service provider.
+If you have a large number of samples to process or lack internal resources to perform PBMC isolation in-house, you may want to consider outsourcing your cell isolation and enrichment requirements to a central laboratory service provider.
 To find a reputable partner, you should consider the following:

 - Relevant sample handling and processing experience